uvarc/rc-learning/content/courses/python_introduction/compound_types.md

   * The `item` must match exactly or an error occurs.
 * Remove and return an element
   * `item=L.pop(<i>)`
-  * The angle brackets indicate an optional argument.
-If it is absent the _last_ element is returned.
+  * The angle brackets indicate an optional argument and are not typed.
+If the argument is absent the _last_ element is returned.
 If it is present that value is returned.
     * `lastVal=L.pop()`
     * `A_val=L.pop(2)`
   * Keep in mind that `pop` shortens the list.

 Much more can be done with lists.

-* Length
+* Length (number of elements)
   * `lenL=len(L)`
-* Maximum or minimum value of the items (if they are the same type)
+* Maximum or minimum value of the items (if they are the same type and max and min are defined)
   * `max(L) min(L)`
 * Membership test (returns Boolean)
   * `item in list`